Have you seen those small cylindrical bottles people are using to store samples of bourbon? Ever wondered what they are and where to get them?

 The most common size used by bourbon folks is the 2 ounce bottle.
 It allows a nice, full pour of whiskey.
 While other sizes are available, most often 1 or 4 ounces, a 1 ounce sample usually seems too small to get a real taste and the 4 ounce bottle is more than a single serving, in most cases.
 So if you get nothing else, get the 2 ounce size.
 I actually use two sizes.
 I use 2 ounce bottles for samples I intended to trade, share, or drink right away, and the 4 ounce bottles for long-term storing of special whiskey I intended to keep and try over time for comparison.

 If you intend to store them “on display,” get amber.
 The amber filters UV light from the liquid inside.
 If you want to be able to see the color of the whiskey, you’ll want clear, but be sure to store them in a cabinet or out of direct sunlight.
+I have read a few comments claiming the amber bottles can leech iron into the whiskey inside, but I have seen no direct study to prove it.
+Take that for what it’s worth.
+I use clear and store them in a dark place.

 Do the caps matter?